markoagidej/Library-Management-System/README.md

 ### 1. Add a new book
 Add a book to the library!
-You will be asked for a title, author, and genre.
+You will be asked for a title, author, ISBN, genre, and publication date.
+*If you are adding a book wit ha new author or genre, you will be prompted to create those as well!

 ### 2. Borrow/Reservse a book
 Lend a book out!
 A valid user must be entered to checkout a book.
 If the book is already borrowed, you will have a choice to be added to that books reservation list.
+From there, once the book is returned, it will automatically be lent out to the next user.

 ### 3. Return a book
 A book return makes it available again!